Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 So what if we created a couple of small APIs that each return only a small subset of our data instead?
 This way we can ask our users to tell us which slice of the data they are interested in by calling the corresponding API.

-Now if you're familiar with REST this might sound familiar to you.
+Now if you've heard of REST this might sound familiar to you.
 A REST API consists of multiple endpoints which each return a set of related data.
 A resource.

 Our users tell us what resource they need and we serve only that.